kubevirt/kubevirt.github.io/pages/summit.md

 The event will take place online over two half-days:

-- Dates: **June 25 and 26**, 2024
+- Dates: **June 24 and 25**, 2024
 - Time: 1200-1700 UTC

+> note "Note"
+> Previously Summit had been announced with dates of June 25-26

 ## How do I register?

 We will have a registration page open soon!
-This will be updated here very soon, and also shared on our [KubeVirt-dev mailing list](https://groups.google.com/forum/#!forum/KubeVirt-dev), so please join that if you have not already.
+This will be updated here very soon, and also shared on our [kubevirt-dev mailing list](https://groups.google.com/forum/#!forum/kubevirt-dev), so please join that if you have not already.

 ## Schedule

 All times are in UTC.

-### Tuesday, June 25
+### Monday, June 24

 **1200-1225: _Welcome, Opening Remarks, and Community Updates_**